 As Director: Seascape, Fiction, 365Days/365Plays, American Ethnic (thinkTank 2008)

-As Actor: The Chimes, Mourning Becomes Electra, The Goat or, Who Is Sylvia?, Les Liaisons Dangereuses, Old Times, The Marriage of Figaro, The Real Thing, Tartuffe, Aren't We All, Arcadia, Hidden Laughter, Money, The Secret Rapture, No Man's Land, Hapgood,
+As Actor: An Inspector Calls, The Chimes, Mourning Becomes Electra, The Goat or, Who Is Sylvia?, Les Liaisons Dangereuses, Old Times, The Marriage of Figaro, The Real Thing, Tartuffe, Aren't We All, Arcadia, Hidden Laughter, Money, The Secret Rapture, No Man's Land, Hapgood

 Nick Sandys is an award-winning actor, director, and fight choreographer, as well as an educator.
 He has been an Artistic Associate at Remy Bumppo Theatre Company since 2002, and took the lead as Artistic Director on February 1, 2012.
 He is also an Artistic Associate at First Folio Theatre and has performed in over 150 theatrical productions nationwide including performing at the Goodman, Northlight, Chicago Shakespeare, Writers' Theatre, Next Theatre, Lookingglass, Marriott Lincolnshire, Drury Lane Oakbrook, Light Opera Works, and Chamber Opera Chicago, as well as regionally and Off Broadway.
 He has received eight Joseph Jefferson Nominations as an actor, as well as an After Dark Award and a Dallas Critics Circle Award.